benwaffle/the-vala-manual/getting_started.md

 `valac -o hello hello.vala`

-This will produce an executable file called `hello` . "valac" is the Vala compiler; it will also allow you to take more control of the compile and link processes when required, but that is outside the scope of this introductory section.
+This will produce an executable file called `hello` . "valac" is the Vala compiler.
+It allows you to take more control of the compilation and linking processes, which is outside the scope of this introductory section.